zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ### STAGE 2: DISILLUSIONMENT
 **Characteristics:**
-- Discovery of limits—personal, creative, external
+- Discovery of limits, personal, creative, external
 - Comparison brings suffering
 - Recognition of the gap between vision and capacity
 - Crisis of purpose